aaltonewmedia/learn.newmedia.dog/content/tutorials/p5-js/_index.md

 ---
-title: P5JS
+title: p5.js
 bookCollapseSection: true
 p5js-widget: true
-draft: true
+draft: false
 ---

-# How to do things in P5JS
+# How to do things in p5.js

 ---